rick77777/DL_keras/README.md

 # DL_keras
 Deep Learning using Keras

-Just Ctrl+C and Ctrl+v in Colabs to run
+Just Ctrl+C and Ctrl+V in Colabs to run